Do a quick Google search for “content” and you’ll get over 15 billion results.

-According to CMI, it’s “a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.”
+According to CMI, content marketing is “a strategic marketing approach focused on creating and distributing valuable, relevant, and consistent content to attract and retain a clearly defined audience — and, ultimately, to drive profitable customer action.”

-Content marketing is about creating amazing content that’s value-focused and non-promotional to win the trust and loyalty of your audience.
-It’s about conveying information and ideas rather than selling something.
+Content marketing is about creating amazing content that’s value-focused to win the trust and loyalty of your audience.

 Over time, the content you publish on your website (whether that means blogs, podcast episodes, ebooks, etc.) establishes you as an expert on your topic area.
 Additionally, optimizing your content for search and mapping it to search intent will help you pull in targeted traffic and leads that will have a higher chance of buying into your related business, products, or services.

 The industry’s growth serves as a testament to how well it works.
 Today, 84% of organizations have a content marketing strategy.
 Added to that, 41% of B2B consumers look at 3-5 pieces of content before reaching out to a salesperson.